mabbamOG/MALLORY/README.md

 - **md5sum** (for hashing of data)
 - **miniupnp** client (for upnp configuration)

+### TODO:
+- automate postfix installation on ubuntu might be problematic?
+- add open port checker/upnp active checker
+- postfix might have trouble sending to !=gmail domains on ubuntu?
+- upnpc -r switch works correctly only on newer versions, switch to -a

 ### Files:
 - `backdoor.sh` - the script that notifies us of network or system configuration changes.
 It also contains code for the installation or removal of the backdoor
 - `backdoor.timer` - it is a systemd timer unit file, commonly used for executing time-relative tasks.
 I've chosen to